Plastic sculptor

 It's the way I work and situate myself with sincerity in relation to the notion of life, space, time, energy and matter.
 And how I engage with the contemporary artistic debate in sculpture, painting and music.
 So many practices that paradoxically share a common vocabulary, such as "tonality", "scale", "chromaticism", "color", "harmony", "rhythm", "composition"...

-Present in the city, I share my creations directly or via organizations such as companies.
-Because art, like human relationships, work or, more generally, any activity whatsoever, is a human being's psychic need.
-All the more so for the artist, for whom the sale of his works essentially represents the means to create his next piece, in order to "persevere in his being".
+Present in the city, I share my creations directly or through organizations such as businesses.
+Because art, like human connections, work, or any other activity, is a psychological need for human beings.
+This is especially true for artists, for whom selling their work is essentially a means to create their next piece in order to "persevere in their being."

 Inspired by nature and organic structures, my work questions the boundary between the tangible and the ethereal, between the material and the immaterial.
 Playing with light, my works come to life depending on the viewing angle and environment, engaging in a perpetual dialogue with the space and the viewer.
 In this respect, the nature of rhythm is an intrinsic difference between sculptural work and musical art, the former created by the spectator himself through his emotions, his movements, his looks and his touches, and the latter created essentially by the musician.